 Sustainable lending and responsible lending

 Sustainable lending is about recognising our corporate and social responsibility to maintain a lending portfolio comprised of sustainable businesses.
 Find out more about our approach to sustainable lending.

 Lending responsibly is about ensuring that our loans meet our customer’s needs and objectives and suitable for their financial position.
-It is also about reducing our risk and protecting our customers from financial hardship which is fundamental to the success of our business.
-Following are some of the procedures in place to ensure we remain responsible when lending:
+It is also about reducing our risk which is fundamental to the success of our business.
+The following are some of the procedures in place to ensure we remain responsible when lending:

 - We require at least one independent and experienced lender to view and approve every credit submission to bring objectivity and control to each decision.

-- We manage our portfolios to limit concentrations in terms of risk quality, geography, industry, product, maturity and large exposure aggregates.
-Portfolio Management allows us to amend our risk appetite where required, and control the size and risk profile of our loan book.
+- We monitor the performance of our loan portfolios, to limit concentrations in terms of credit quality, geography, industry, product, maturity and large exposures Portfolio Management allows us to amend our risk appetite where required, and control the risk profile of our loan book.

-- We are committed to a program of developing line and Risk Assessment Managers so they can evaluate the risks and mitigants of a proposed loan transaction.
+- We are committed to developing Risk Assessment Managers so they can evaluate the risks and mitigants of a proposed loan transaction.

 - We don’t provide credit for any illegal business or for purposes incompatible with our standing in the community.

 - We focus on building strong relationships with our customers so that we have a deep understanding of their needs and objectives and can explain the terms and conditions of our products.
-Managers with personal relationships with their customers are also more apt at identifying and assisting customers who encounter financial difficulty.
+Managers with strong relationships with their customers are also more apt at identifying and assisting customers who encounter financial difficulty.

 - Our lending policies and procedures are managed and updated on a regular basis, in line with the required risk appetite changes, as well as regulatory and economic conditions.